-Broken Blossoms is a charming picture for its innocence and simplicity, and it is also meticulously well crafted in both its writing and acting.
-Broken Blossoms is by far my favorite D.W.
-Griffith film and it comes highly recommended, though it is unfortunately often overlooked in favor of his much larger and more controversial films.
-There is surely room to criticize Broken Blossoms for using racial stereotypes and fanning the flames of the early 20th century “yellow peril.”
+Broken Blossoms is a charming picture for its innocence and simplicity, and it is also meticulously well crafted with powerful cinematography.
+Broken Blossoms is by far my favorite of D.W.
+Griffith’s films, though it is unfortunately often overlooked in favor of his much larger scale and more controversial films.
+There is surely room to criticize Broken Blossoms for its use of racial stereotypes in helping to fan the flames of the early 20th century “yellow peril.”

 The film stars Lillian Gish (as Lucy, or the Girl), Richard Barthelmess (The Yellow Man) who played the character in “yellow face,” and Donald Crisp (Battling Burrows) who also played General Ulysses S. Grant in The Birth of a Nation and worked as an assistant to D.W.
 Griffith for many years before becoming a film director on his own.

 The film opens with the tinted blue image of a ship arriving in a harbor and the title reads:

 “It is a tale of temple bells, sounding at sunset before the image of Buddha; it is a tale of love and lovers; it is a tale of tears.

 We may believe there are no Battling Burrows, striking the helpless with brutal whip – but do we not ourselves use the whip of unkind words and deeds?
 So, perhaps, Battling may even carry a message of warning.”